Andrew-code2020/ms3onlinecookbook/README.md

     - collapsible class added to brekfast, lunch, dinner and snacks html pages
     - pertinent initialisation code added to recipe.js
   - Sidenav
+    - pertinent initialisation code added to recipe.js
-    - check collapse to an apple on the right in Mobile device
+    - check nav elements collapse to an apple on the right on Mobile device
     - Open deployed site https://lean-temple-recipes.herokuapp.com/
     - Ctrl+Shift+I on the keyboard
     - Select mobile device from responsive dropdown menu
+    - Click apple icon
+    - Check nav items are there
   - Form Select
     - Open deployed site https://lean-temple-recipes.herokuapp.com/
     - Go to the Register page
     - Check the Preferred Recipe Category
     - Click the dropdown carrot
     - See if options come up
+    - Check Form Select occurs on all other forms in the website
 - Fix (if applicable)
   - Collapsible
     - no fix neccessary
-    - code was copied and extended to add more collapsible sections on the page -Form Select
+    - code was copied and extended to add more collapsible sections on the page which also worked -Form Select
    - We added disabled and selected attributes to ensure the register form was blank at first
-   - We added the relevant for example value = "breakfast" to each option to ensure the that the option was passed and documented in MongoDB.
+   - We added the relevant value ie value = "breakfast" into the html template to each option to ensure the that the option was passed and documented in MongoDB.
   - Sidenav
     - To render the sidenav bar on the right of the page we added {edge: "right"} to the js code